sei-international/LEAPMacro.jl/docs/src/model-outputs.md

 ...
 ```

-In addition, Macro writes a log file called `LEAPMacro_log.txt` to the main folder.
-It is overwritten each time Macro is run, so to save a log file, it should be renamed.
-However, normally it is not needed to save log files, because they are most useful when developing and debugging a model.
+In addition, Macro writes a log file called `LEAPMacro_log_XXXX.txt` to the main folder, where `XXXX` is the `output_folder` specified in the [configuration file](@ref config-general-settings).
 If the model fails, then the error message will be written to the log file.

 ## [The `diagnostics` folder](@id model-outputs-diagnostics)
 When the `report-diagnostics` parameter is set to `true`, a variety of diagnostic outputs are reported.